Links on SoundGuys may earn us a commission. Learn more.

 Should you get earbuds instead of the Bose QuietComfort 45?

 If you want a more portable alternative to the Bose QuietComfort 45, the Bose QuietComfort Earbuds may be best suited for you.
 You get the advantage of Bose’s StayHear Max ear and wing tips, which keep the buds in place no matter what.
 With the IPX4 rating, you can even exercise with the Bose QuietComfort Earbuds as it shares the same IP rating as the Bose Sport Earbuds.
 The QuietComfort Earbuds has less effective passive isolation than the QC 45, but the earbuds’ ANC does a better job of blocking out certain frequencies (150-300Hz).
 If you’re between the Bose QuietComfort Earbuds and the AirPods Pro, just know Bose’s ANC blows Apple’s out of the water.

-We also like the Sennheiser CX Plus True Wireless because it’s a value-packed pair of ANC earbuds with a solid mobile app.
-The blocky shape may not be everyone’s cup of tea, but the aptX, AAC, and SBC support surely makes up for it.
-Oh, and you can typically find this for less than $150 USD.
+We also like the Sennheiser MOMENTUM True Wireless 3 for its sleek design, IPX4 rating, excellent ANC, and optional wing tips.
+Alternatively, the CX Plus True Wireless is a great value-packed pair of ANC earbuds with a solid mobile app.
+The blocky shape may not be everyone’s cup of tea, but the aptX, AAC, and SBC support surely make up for it.

 Frequently asked questions about the Bose QuietComfort 45?

-Follow these directions to connect the Bose QC 45 via the Bluetooth menu of your phone:
+Follow these directions to connect the Bose QuietComfort 45 via the Bluetooth menu of your phone:

 - Slide the power/Bluetooth switch to the right.
 Hold it in that position for three seconds.